 Trade in your vehicle

 If you want another vehicle, a trade is an efficient way to sell your current car and drive off with a new one.
 Your local dealership can usually accept a vehicle trade-in.
-It’s a fairly simple process.
+It’s a relatively simple process.

 Be sure to fix known mechanical problems (if possible), clean up your ride and negotiate the trade-in value separately to get a fair price.